pyside/pyside2-setup/sources/pyside2/doc/deployment-pyinstaller.rst

 After the installation, the `pyinstaller` binary will be located in the `bin/` directory of your virtual environment, or where your Python executable is located.

-If that directory is not in your `PATH`, you need to include the whole path when executing `pyinstaller`.
+If that directory is not in your `PATH`, include the whole path when executing `pyinstaller`.

-.. warning:: If you already have PySide2 or Shiboken2 installed in your system, PyInstaller will pick them
-             instead of your virtual environment ones.
+.. warning:: If you already have a PySide2 or Shiboken2 version installed in your system path, PyInstaller will pick them instead of your virtual environment version.

 Freezing an application
 =======================